 AI Product Strategy · Healthcare Research · Systems Engineering

-I sit at the intersection of research rigor, technical depth, and product strategy — and that combination is rare.
+I sit at the intersection of research rigor, technical depth, and product strategy — that combination is rare.

 Most AI product leaders come from design, engineering, or business.
 My path ran through clinical research, population health analytics, and hands-on AI systems engineering.
 That background shapes everything about how I approach AI products: methodically, with an eye toward governance, and with the operator instincts to know what actually ships.